Transitioning to CiviCRM

 - keeping your site up-to-date with security patches

-- upgrading to the latest version of CiviCRM (not necessary, but CiviCRM is improving all the time and your users will thank you for the improved usability and functionality each time you upgrade, not to mention that accessing community support is easier on the latest version and we may ask you to upgrade before helping!)
+- upgrading to the latest version of CiviCRM (CiviCRM is improving all the time and your users will thank you for the improved usability and functionality each time you upgrade, not to mention that accessing community support is easier on the latest version and we may ask you to upgrade before helping!)

 - upgrading the CMS